- North America

 We kick off this list of the largest French cities with Lille, which has 232,741 inhabitants.
 Lille is a historically Flemish city located near the border of Belgium.
 The food in Lille reflects the influence of both French and Belgian cultures and makes it incredibly unique.
 Lille is best known for its excellent markets, like the Braderie de Lille (giant flea market) and weekly local markets.

 Bordeaux, located in the southwest of France, has 249,712 inhabitants.
 Bordeaux is a famous wine-growing region known for its fine wines, lovely vineyards, and stunning chateaux.
 The historical part of the city is called Port de la Lune and is recognized on the UNESCO World Heritage Site list.
 In fact, Bordeaux is second only to Paris in terms of preserved historical buildings.
 You will find charming French architecture and impressive historic buildings on your trip to Bordeaux.
+If you plan to travel to France, you can't miss out on visiting Bordeaux.

 Strasbourg is located in the east of the country on the border with Germany and has a population of 277,270.
 The long history of German influence has given Strasbourg a distinctly German architectural style with its adorable half-timbered homes.
 The city is in the Grand Est wine region and is home to many incredible white wines.
 The Strasbourg Christmas market is one of the oldest and most impressive in Europe.